Simply connected varieties in characteristic $p>0$: Algebraization of formal morphisms and formal subbundles, by Jean-Beno it Bost

 Let $E$ be a vector bundle over some open Zariski neighborhood $V$ of $Y$ in $X$.
 We are going to show that any quotient bundle of $E_{\hX_Y}$ over $\hX_Y$ is algebraizable.
 By a straightforward duality argument, this will also prove that any sub-vector bundle of an algebraizable vector bundle over $\hX_Y$ is algebraizable.

-Let be the Grasmannian scheme of the vector bundle $E$ over $V$, which classifies locally free quotient of rank of $E$ over varying $V$-schemes; \cf \cite{EGAI}, Section 9.7.
+Let be the Grasmannian scheme of the vector bundle $E$ over $V$, which classifies locally free quotients of $E$ over varying $V$-schemes; \cf \cite{EGAI}, Section 9.7.
 (It is a ``Zariski locally trivial bundle over $V$", with a fiber isomorphic to the disjoint union of the classical Grassmann varieties, classifying quotients of rank $n$ of $k^{\rk E}$, for $0\leq n \leq \rk V.$)

 The vector bundle $p^{\ast} E$ over $\mathbf{Gr}$ is equipped with a canonical quotient bundle and, by the very construction of $\mathbf{Gr}$, for any subscheme $S$ of $X$, the map which sends a section $\sigma$ of to the quotient vector bundle